ST10026037/FUTURE_FS_02/README.md

 # LeadFlow CRM — Client Lead Management System

-A full-stack Mini CRM that captures leads from a public contact form, then lets admins track, update, and manage those leads from a secure dashboard — mirroring how real businesses manage incoming clients.
+A full-stack Mini CRM that captures leads from a public contact form, then lets admins track, update and manage those leads from a secure dashboard — mirroring how real businesses manage incoming clients.

 ---